core-coin/cip/cip/posts/cip-98.md

 ### Abstract

-The following standard describes the cryptography scheme in Core Blockchain
+The following standard describes the cryptography scheme in Core Blockchain.

 ### Motivation